Caleydo/vials/README.md

 Installation
 ------------

 *Note:* We are currently working on a Docker based build ot simplify the deployment process.
-In the meanwhile create the dev environment
+In the meanwhile create the development environment as described in following.

 [Set up a virtual machine using Vagrant](http://www.caleydo.org/documentation/vagrant/) and run these commands inside the virtual machine: